 We market and sell our services primarily through a direct sales force and through our strategic partners.
-To date, we have concentrated our sales efforts on a range of CSPs, OEMs, and e-Tailers/ retailers both domestically and internationally.
-Typically our sales process involves an initial consultative process that allows our customers to better assess the operating and capital expenditure benefits associated with an optimal activation, provisioning, and Cloud-based content management architecture.
-Our sales teams are well trained in our Activation Services and Personal Cloud platforms and on the market trends and conditions that our current and potential customers are facing.
+To date, we have concentrated our sales efforts on a range of CSPs, OEMs, and multi-channel retailers both domestically and internationally.
+Typically our sales process involves an initial consultative process that allows our customers to better assess the operating and capital expenditure benefits associated with an optimal activation, provisioning, and cloud-based content management architecture.
+Our sales teams are well trained in our Activation Services and Synchronoss Personal CloudTM, Synchronoss Integrated LifeTM and Synchronoss WorkspaceTM platforms and on the market trends and conditions that our current and potential customers are facing.
 This enables them to easily identify and qualify opportunities that are appropriate for our platform deployments to benefit these customers.
 Following each sale, we assign account managers to provide ongoing support and to identify additional sales opportunities.
 We generate leads from contacts made through trade-shows, seminars, conferences, events, market research, our Web site, customers, strategic partners and our ongoing public relations program.